SwedishPensionsAgency/Coldbir/README.md

 - Variable documentation
 - Support for various data types

+## Getting started

+The package is currently not available on `CRAN`, therefore make sure to use `devtools` when installing the package:

+    devtools::install_github('SwedishPensionsAgency/Coldbir')

+Then, to access or create a database, one has to first initialize a connection:

+    library(Coldbir)
+    a <- cdb('mydb')

+The package make use of `get` and `put` methods to read and write data, somewhat simplied the syntax is `a[] <- x` to put data `x` on to disk and then `a[]` to read from disk.
+The `[]` notation is used for data selection, e.g. to define which variable and dimensions to read, see the API section for more details.

+## Introduction

 The Coldbir database could be seen as a large table including a lot of columns.
 The data itself is stored as a [column-oriented DBMS](http://en.wikipedia.org/wiki/Column-oriented_DBMS), where each individual column, also called `variable`, has its own folder including data, documentation and lookup files.
 A variable data could also be divided into different dimensions (e.g. months and years), hence making it possible to store time series data. *As a notation, this feature could also be used to improve read performance by pre-aggreggating values into years, when data is originally divided into months.*

 Below is an example of a database, named *mydb*, including variables on `income` and `unemployment` and year-month as dimensions: